braymaekers/ngdw-etl/readme.md

 	* File transfer (non-DB2 sources)
 	* DB2 Load Utility (DB2 ingest)
 	* DB2 Replication
-* No history is being kept: data gets discarded once processed
+* No history is being kept: data gets discarded once successfully loaded into Core
 * Frequency:
 	* Mostly once a day
 	* RM might be every 15 minutes
-	* Still no decision on business user maintained data
+	* Still no decision on business-user maintained data
 * Audit columns
-	* *ngdw_id*: records get a unique ID assigned from sequence (no use for this number at this point beyond lineage)
+	* *ngdw_id*: records get a unique ID assigned from a DB sequence (no use for this number at this point beyond lineage)
 	* *batch_id*: only when the DB2 scripts would get orchestrated with PDI

 ## Core loads: